Zhang Juzheng: Currency

 Zhang aimed to increase the welfare of the people by expanding the currency supply.
 However, he was concerned about the potential negative impact of fluctuations in imports on the economy, and therefore deemed silver to be an insufficient medium of currency.
 To address this issue, he established mints in Beijing, Nanjing, and eventually Yunnan in 1576.
 In the major cities, high-quality coins with a copper content of 93.8% were produced, while in the provinces, the coins had a slightly lower copper content but a higher weight.
 Additionally, Zhang attempted to gain control of the currency from money changers by producing his own coins.
 Mints were opened in both northern provinces where coins were commonly used, such as Shanxi, Shandong, and Henan, as well as in provinces where they were not as commonly used, such as Shaanxi, Jiangxi, Fujian, and Huguang.
 However, the provincial mints were managed by entrepreneurs chosen by regional authorities, resulting in the production of coins of poor quality.

 The production of coins faced immediate challenges, including a shortage of copper for casting and difficulties in hiring qualified personnel.
-As a result, the mint in Jiangxi was only able to produce 5% of the planned amount of coins.
-In response, local authorities mandated that at least 70% of tax payments must be made in new coins and organized the importation of coins from neighboring provinces through traders.
+The mint in Jiangxi was only able to produce 5% of the planned number of coins.
+Local authorities mandated that at least 70% of tax payments must be made in new coins and organized the importation of coins from neighboring provinces through traders.
 However, these coins were often of low quality and were privately (and illegally) produced.
 Additionally, there was a lack of money changers in Jiangxi, making it difficult for people to obtain the new coins.
 A similar situation existed in Fujian, where silver was already widely used as a form of currency.
 The monetary policy of the Zhang government was disjointed, with officials in each province making decisions based on their own judgment.
 For example, in Zhejiang, officials attempted to increase the use of coins by converting soldiers' salaries into coins, which ultimately led to a rebellion in Hangzhou in 1582.
 In Jiangxi, private exchange offices were banned, which hindered the circulation of new coins.
 In some provinces, the export of coins was prohibited, while in others, only coins minted within the province were allowed to circulate, often for the benefit of corrupt officials involved in private coin production.
 Official attempts to introduce new coins into circulation by selling them at a discount only benefited money changers, who bought the coins cheaply from the government and sold them at the regular market price.
 Attempts by some officials to ban the use of illegal private coins resulted in violent protests and the lifting of the bans.
 Despite officials' efforts to promote the use of new coins, they were unable to produce enough of them and distribute them effectively outside of provincial capitals.
-As a result, within a few years, the population reverted back to using silver and grain as the primary forms of currency.
+Within a few years, the population reverted to using silver and grain as the primary forms of currency.